 The advent of smart contracts has heralded numerous innovations.
-We owe the invention of 2 of the hottest investment trends to this groundbreaking technology – non-fungible tokens (NFTs) and decentralized finance (DeFi).
-Smart contracts have also given rise to decentralized autonomous organizations, or DAOs.
+We owe the invention of 2 of the hottest investment trends to this groundbreaking technology – non-fungible tokens (NFTs) and decentralised finance (DeFi).
+Smart contracts have also given rise to decentralised autonomous organisations, or DAOs.
 If you've never heard of them, you're not alone.
 But they are slowly becoming the "next big trend" in crypto, so buckle up.
 DAOs represent a unique opportunity for normal people to collectively effect big changes in anything from business and politics to art and technology – as demonstrated by the recent attempted resurrection of Blockbuster.

 What is a DAO?

-As its name suggests, a decentralized autonomous organization is an organization with no fixed leadership.
+As its name suggests, a decentralised autonomous organisation is an organisation with no fixed leadership.
 It is collectively owned and managed by its members.
 All decisions are made from the bottom up via membership votes on proposals, while all rules are enforced and encoded through the blockchain.
 DAOs are built on open-source blockchains where anyone can view their code and all financial records can be audited.